-When the narcissist comes back with all the false apology’s, promises of change due to the trauma bond, when they offer that intermittent idealisation stage and begin to play nice, because you have empathy and care for those in your life, you are a good-hearted person that forgives others and wants to help them change, a lot take back a narcissist in the hope of the original dreams becoming a reality, because the narcissist rewrites history on you, lays all the blame on you, you question reality, believing it was you and give them another chance, so here’s something to remind yourself of reality, yes it’s hard to start walking away from toxic people, however, if you feel like this around anyone in your life, it’s time to walk away, time to stop helping them.
+When the narcissist comes back with all the false apologies promises of change due to the trauma bond, when they offer that intermittent idealisation stage and begin to play nice, because you have empathy and care for those in your life, you are a good-hearted person that forgives others and wants to help them change, a lot take back a narcissist in the hope of the original dreams becoming a reality, because the narcissist rewrites history on you, lays all the blame on you, you question reality, believing all the problems were down to you, then you might give them another chance, so here’s something to remind yourself of reality, yes it’s hard to start walking away from toxic people, however, if you feel like this around anyone in your life, it’s time to walk away, time to stop helping them.
 It’s time to start helping you.

 Here is how most people find themselves in a relationship with a narcissist, why it’s just a traumatic, painful experience throughout.

 A narcissist will stay around as long as you never expose them.
 They will keep coming back, weeks, months or years later while you let them when it suits a need of their own.

 You must be able to provide them with constant praise, attention, caring, kindness, generous gifts and always support them emotionally, mentally, physically, sexually, spiritually, and financially.

 You must be able to deny yourself of all of life’s pleasures and hand them all over to the narcissist happily, making their life as exciting, interesting and fulfilling as possible.